Do You Need a College Degree?

-A good talent agent doesn't just recognize talent; he also knows what is going put his client at the top of the list of their particular trade.
+Skilled talent agents don't just recognize talent; they also know what will put their clients at the top of the list of their particular trades.
 In movies, we call it the A-list.

 Being a talent agent is a demanding job for any newbie to film.
 This field requires knowledge of marketing, law, promotions, and public relations.

 You need a college degree—at least an AA in marketing.
 Most successful talent agents hold a degree in business law.

 A talent agent may work for various people that have specific talents.
 The most common, of course, are actors, but others who work with talent agents include models, singers, musicians, directors, screenwriters, authors, and professional athletes.

 Being a star is an agent's dream, not an actor's.